What Is Your Body Type? Understanding Vata, Pitta, and Kapha

 - High adaptability but low tolerance for stress

 Signs of Vata Imbalance: Excess Vata leads to dryness, constipation, insomnia, anxiety, pain, tremors, and nervous disorders.
-Pain is a defining feature of Vata imbalance.
+If you are experiencing high anxiety or nervous system dysregulation, consider exploring Vaishalya Healing counseling services for support.

 Pitta Dosha: The Principle of Transformation